KarenHarley/Day-Planner/README.md

   Are GRAY in color.
   ![grey color](./pics/gray.png)

- You can also add text to a hour and store it!
+ You can also add text to a hour (section) and store it!

  ## How to store text: